St. Charles Borromeo Seminary

 While all learning has a finite pedagogy, as in the presentation of training materials and evaluating the understanding of the seminarian by written and oral interrogation, we fully realize that the search for the divine has unique characteristics that cannot be taught.
 A certain amount of faith must be found within EACH INDIVIDUAL, on there own in their relationship with GOD.
 This seminary recognizes the fluidity of the understanding of theology and divinity, and that there are as many interpretations as there are theologians.
 We embrace theological difference as part of the curriculum, and encourage controlled debate and free thought.

-The shepherds (we do not subscribe to the term teaches, trainers, professors or other secular terms.
-Generally, we view the terms as being inappropriate) are Bishops in good standing of this organization.
+The shepherds (we do not subscribe to the term teachers, trainers, professors or other secular terms.
+Generally, we view the terms as being inappropriate) are clergy or bishops in good standing of this organization.
 They have demonstrated their understanding of theology, divinity and church operation not only by their ‘studies’ but also by their actions as priests of the organization, their recognition by the Patriarch and Presiding Archbishop of the parent church and by the Chancellor of the seminary.
 The greatest amount of of learning for any priest is by practicing and observing others practice the faith.

 We support and require interactions with the seminarians, including personal communication, discussions on lessons, evaluating the work, evaluation of hands on training and much more.